-Queries that access a large number of table partitions:

-Cloudera recommends that a single query access no more than 10,000 table partitions.
+- Queries that access a large number of table partitions: - Cloudera recommends that a single query access no more than 10,000 table partitions.
 If joins are also used in the query, calculate the combined partition count accessed across all tables.

 Look for queries that load all table partitions in memory to execute.
-This can substantially add to memory. pressure.
+This can substantially add to memory pressure.
 For example, a query that accesses a partitioned table with the following SELECT statement loads all partitions of the target table to execute:

-'''

 SELECT FROM <table_name> LIMIT 10;

-'''

 - Add partition filters to queries to reduce the total number of partitions that are accessed.
-To view all of the partitions processed by a query, run the EXPLAIN DEPENDENCY clause, which is explained in the Apache Hive Language Manual. - In the Metastore Server Advanced Configuration Snippet (Safety Valve) for hive-site.xml, set the hive.metastore.limit.partition.request parameter to 1000 to limit the maximum number of partitions accessed from a single table in a query.
+To view all of the partitions processed by a query, run the EXPLAIN DEPENDENCY clause, which is explained in the Apache Hive Language Manual. - Set the hive.metastore.limit.partition.request parameter to 1000 to limit the maximum number of partitions accessed from a single table in a query.
 See the Apache wiki for information about setting this parameter.
 If this parameter is set, queries that access more than 1000 partitions fail with the following error:

-'''

 MetaException: Number of partitions scanned (=%d) on table '%s' exceeds limit (=%d)

-'''